Spaceflight-Rocketry-Giessen-e-V/Telemetry/docs/literatur.md

 Reflexionseffekte können evtl. wie [hier](https://s.campbellsci.com/documents/us/technical-papers/link-budget.pdf) in Kapitel 5.3 berechnet und einbezogen werden.
 Bei uns haben diese wahrscheinlich keinen Effekt aufgrund der großer Antennenhöhe.

+# Data Budget

+To achieve the highest range possible, we opt to use the lowest data rate available.
+For our radio module, the RC1780HP-RC232, that means we have 1.2 kbps available to send data to the ground station.
+As a compromise between sampling rate and package size, we choose a sampling rate of 10 Hz which leaves 120 bit or 15 Byte per package.
+Since the data link should run at 100 % capacity, a 10 % buffer is retained, which leads to a package size of 13 Byte.

+The data protocol and thus the specific use of the 13 Byte per package is described [here](radio_protocol.md).

 # Platinendesign

 Radiocrafts bietet eine Application Note über das Design von RF-Platinen an, die AN061 (RF PCB Layout Recommendations): [Link](https://radiocrafts.com/uploads/AN061_RF_PCB_Layout_Recommendations.pdf)